 What to Wear for Portraits

 So you booked a portrait shoot.
-Yay!
-We’re so excited!
-Now what to wear?
-Your choice of what to wear will vary depending on what type of shoot you’ve booked and how many people will be in your photos.
+Now — what to wear?
+Your decision will vary depending on what type of shoot you’ve booked and how many people will be in your photos.
 I can recommend a few basics for all types of portraits.

-I’ve been photographing people professionally for over a decade, and my number one piece of advice has never changed: wear something that makes you feel beautiful, and something that feels like you.
-Your photos should represent you — not the latest trend that’ll pass in a few months, and not the super expensive dress that looks amazing on the models but you feel weird wearing.
-Those outfits can be fun, but if you don’t feel like they represent you, I recommend that you go through your closet or go shopping for an outfit that speaks to you and your specific style.
-You want to be physically comfortable in it, and — more importantly — you want to feel excited, beautiful, and happy to be wearing it.
+I’ve been photographing people professionally for fifteen years, and my number one piece of advice has never changed: wear something that makes you feel amazing, and make sure it’s something that feels like you.
+Your photos should represent you — not a trend that might look outdated in a year, and not the expensive dress that looks amazing in the ads but you feel a little weird wearing.
+Those outfits can be fun.
+But if you don’t feel like they represent you, I recommend looking for an outfit that speaks to you and your style.
+You want to be physically comfortable in your clothes, and — more importantly — you want to feel excited, beautiful, and confident.

-Once you have an idea of where you’d like your photos, think about what style clothing might fit in (or stand out in) those specific locations.
-For example, if you have a ritual of going for walks to grab coffee on autumn mornings, let’s do that together in a slightly dressed up version of what you’d normally wear.
-Dressing up just a bit more than your every day wear will make you look polished while still representing you.
+Once you have an idea of where you’d like your photoshoot to happen, think about what style of clothing might fit in (or stand out in) those specific locations.
+For example, if you like going for walks to grab coffee, let’s do that together in a slightly dressed up version of what you’d normally wear.
+Dressing up just a bit more than your everyday wear will make you look polished while still representing you.
 These photos are called lifestyle shots: photos that document your life as it is.

-If you’d like your photos to look more like fashion photos (also called styled shoots), plan to wear something that stands out in the setting.
-For example, a fancy dress beside a creek, or a graduation gown in the middle of the woods.
+If you’d like your photos to be more of a statement, plan to wear something that stands out in the setting.
+For example, wear a vibrant dress in the middle of the woods, or a brightly colored suit in front of beige concrete buildings.

 Colors & Textures